Wagering on the total score of a game is one of the most popular sports betting markets. This is known as over/under betting.

 Alternative totals

-Alternative totals are numbers, in either direction, that differ from the main point total set by the sportsbook.
-The odds reflect the change in number and would be different from the main -110 line.
+Alternative totals are numbers, in either direction, that differ from the main point total.
+The odds reflect the change in number and will differ from the main -110 line.

 You can assume more risk on an unlikelier outcome for a larger payout or accept more juice (the cut that goes to the operator for taking your bet) by placing a wager that has a greater probability of occurring.

-For instance, an operator could set a 222.5 total for a Toronto Raptors and Boston Celtics game at -110 odds, meaning 223-plus points would be required for your best to cash if you took the over.
+For instance, an operator could set a 222.5-point total for a Toronto Raptors vs. Boston Celtics game at -110 odds, meaning 223-plus points would be required for your best to cash if you took the over.
 An under bet would be successful if the teams scored 222 points or fewer.

 Over/under betting in the Big Four